Q-dimi/return_tests/README.md

 ## How To Configure

-Inside 'build.js', you will see a config object at the top.
-The directions are plain.
-Just add the directory names of the functions you would like to test from the functions folder.
+Inside 'build.js' add the directory names of the functions you would like to test from the functions folder into the configure.all_functions_to_test array

 ```js
 const configure = {